 A Valentine’s Day Dinner Menu for the Whole Family

-Kids and grown-ups will love this easy weeknight menu featuring heart-shaped fruit, pizza, salad and peanut butter chocolates.
+Kids and grown-ups will love this easy dinner menu featuring heart-shaped fruit, pizza, salad and peanut butter chocolates.

 Related: Healthy Valentine's Day Recipes